+A. Description

-- A. Description - 1.
-INFRAHISIAN block: disease is below AV node and may involve bundle of HIS or both bundle branches - 2.
-Most serious AVB Can progress suddenly to asystole without warning - 3.
-No atrial impulses are conducted to ventricles due to complete electrical block at or below the AV node. - 4.
-Atria pace themselves (P-P regular) - 5.
-The ventricles are paced by an escape pacemaker below the site of block.
+- INFRAHISIAN block: disease is below AV node and may involve bundle of HIS or both bundle branches - 2.
+Most serious AVB Can progress suddenly to asystole without warning - No atrial impulses are conducted to ventricles due to complete electrical block below the AV node. - 4.
+Atria pace themselves (P-P regular) - Ventricles are paced by an escape pacemaker.
 This may be in the AV node (giving the appearance of a junctional rhythm) or the ventricles (giving the appearance of an Idioventricular rhythm) at a regular rhythm for that pacemaker.
 Thus the QRS may be narrow or wide and the ventricular rate will often depend on the escape pacemaker site. - 6.
 No relationship between Ps and QRSs - 7.
-PRI will be constantly changing
+PRI will be constantly changing (variable)